-More sensitive or dry complexions do better with Calming Zinc Soap.
+More sensitive or dry complexions do better with Calming pyrithione zinc soap for skincare.

 Both of these products contain the highest allowed amount of pyrithione zinc which is 2%.
 Know that pyrithione zinc itself can be drying and often they need to be alternated with a gentle non-medicated cleanser such as Extremely Gentle Foaming Facial Cleanser or my Naturally Best Bar Soap.

 Why Does Pyrithione Zinc Work to Fight Dandruff?

 Pyrithione zinc is my favorite medicated ingredient for facial seborrhea because:

 - It is a powerful medicine for dandruff, helping to control the growth of the natural skin yeast called Pityrosporum, which plays a role in dandruff.